bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 1568 - They were not as important as the tasks you had to do yesterday, so you recorded them directly onto the first to do list that you thought was realistic, which happened to be today’s (Tuesday’s).
 This is in addition to the tasks that you managed yesterday by placing them on today’s to do list.

- - loc 1588 - used Tickets as a time holder for those moments in the day when I needed to work on tickets because one of them had become an unexpected priority.

- - loc 1588 - used Tickets as a time holder for those moments in the day when

  - loc 1588 - I used Tickets as a time holder for those moments in the day when I needed to work on tickets because one of them had become an unexpected priority.

  - loc 1727 - The wrong question to ask, and I know this because I used it unsuccessfully for years, is, “Do you need anything else from me?”

- - loc 1733 - when it seems like everything is done, I ask the magic question: “Can you tell me what date it will arrive?”
-Suddenly it clicks in the salesperson’s brain to tell me that I really am done or to list the roadblocks:

  - loc 1733 - when it seems like everything is done, I ask the magic question: “Can you tell me what date it will arrive?”
 Suddenly it clicks in the salesperson’s brain to tell me that I really am done or to list the roadblocks: the product isn’t available until next spring, or that while I’ve filled out the credit application, he hasn’t submitted it to his finance department.
 These are both real examples.